Tunisia airs first 'great debate' ahead of presidential poll

-Days before the first round of Tunisia's presidential election, the fledgling democracy is holding three nights of televised debates between the candidates, a rare event in the Arab world.
+Days before the first round of Tunisia's presidential election, the fledgling democracy on Saturday began three nights of televised debates between the candidates, a rare event in the Arab world.

-The showdown between the 26 hopefuls, starting Saturday, is seen as the highlight of the campaign and a turning point in Tunisian politics ahead of the vote a week on Sunday.
+The showdown between the 26 hopefuls over three nights is seen as the highlight of the campaign and a turning point in Tunisian politics ahead of the vote a week from Sunday.

-Called "The road to Carthage: Tunisia makes its choice", the programmes will be broadcast on 11 TV channels, two of them public, and some 20 radio stations.
+Called "The road to Carthage: Tunisia makes its choice", the programme was broadcast on 11 TV channels, two of them public, and about 20 radio stations in the country which gave birth to the Arab Spring reform movement several years ago.

+Tunisia has since been praised as a rare success story for democratic transition after the uprisings.

 "We won't be able to escape it," said a smiling Belabbes Benkredda, founder of the Munathara Initiative which promotes open debate in the Arab world and helped organise the event.

-The first hour-and-a-half debate on Saturday night will include several "heavyweight" candidates, pitting Abdelfattah Mourou of the Islamist-inspired Ennahda party against passionate secularist Abir Moussi, head of a group with roots in the party of former dictator Zine El Abidine Ben Ali.
+The first hour-and-a-half debate on Saturday night involved eight of the candidates, including Abdelfattah Mourou of the Islamist-inspired Ennahda party, and passionate secularist Abir Moussi, head of a group with roots in the party of former dictator Zine El Abidine Ben Ali.

-There will also be an empty space for the controversial media mogul Nabil Karoui, currently detained on money laundering charges.
+There was also an empty space for the controversial media mogul Nabil Karoui, currently detained on money laundering charges.

-Organisers considered having him take part in the debate by phone from his cell, but whether or not he will be able to is up to the courts.
+"Tonight I am deprived of my constitutional right to express myself in front of the Tunisian people," Karoui wrote on Twitter.

+"They dare to speak of democratic and transparent elections despite the absence of the basic principle of equal opportunities."

-The stage, at the studios of public TV channel Wataniya, places candidates in a semi-circle with two journalist moderators at the centre.
+The stage, at the studios of public TV channel Wataniya, placed candidates in a semi-circle with two journalist moderators at the centre.

-Abdelfattah Mourou, candidate of Tunisia Islamist-inspired Ennahda Party, will appear in the first debate on Saturday night
+Abdelfattah Mourou of the Ennadha party was one of eight presidential hopefuls in Tunisia's first debate

-The questions were set by the journalists and will be randomly selected and allocated to candidates on Friday.
+The questions were set by the journalists and randomly selected and allocated to candidates on Friday.

-Each candidate will have 90 seconds to respond to a question and can be asked a follow-up question or interrupted.
+Each candidate had 90 seconds to respond to a question and could be asked a follow-up question or interrupted.

-At the end of the show, candidates will have 99 seconds to outline their manifestos and campaign promises.
+At the end of the show, candidates were given 99 seconds to outline their manifestos and campaign promises.

-The number of questions has not been specified, but each candidate will have 15 minutes of speaking time during the programme.

 "We are going to be extremely strict on time.
-It's the rule of the game, you are in front of the people and you each have the same amount of time to convince them", said Lassad Khedder, head of a private TV channel syndicate in Tunisia, who expects "very rich and heated debates".
+It's the rule of the game, you are in front of the people and you each have the same amount of time to convince them," said Lassad Khedder, head of a private TV channel syndicate in Tunisia, who expected "very rich and heated debates".

 - Open competition -